Robert Holmes (artist): Biography

+Algonquin Park in a canoe, being among the first Toronto artists to discover and sketch in the Park.

-He became interested in painting flowers when he wanted to teach students a project that involved a characteristically Canadian subject in design classes and found that flowers lend themselves to this purpose.
-To paint them, he travelled by bicycle to various parts of the country including Three Rivers, Quebec.
-Holmes meticulously painted in watercolour over a hundred varieties of wild flowers and did studies of the same flower in each of the four seasons.
+Holmes meticulously painted in watercolour over a hundred varieties of wild flowers and did intimate studies of the same flower in each of the four seasons.
 He always painted them in their natural surroundings.
-During his lifetime, Holmes’s work was exhibited in museums across North America and since then, his work has been hung sporadically in the Art Gallery of Ontario.
-He also did illustrations, such as the six coloured illustrations which he contributed to S.T.
+During his lifetime, Holmes's work was exhibited in museums across North America and since then, his work has been hung sporadically in the Art Gallery of Ontario.
+He also did illustrations, such as the ones he contributed to the Toronto Art Students' League Calendars or the six coloured illustrations he supplied for S.T.
 Wood's Rambles of a Canadian Naturalist (1916).

-During his career he was active with many groups and societies including: the Art Students' League (1890 - Pres.
+During his career he was active with many groups and societies including: the Toronto Art Students' League (1890 - Pres.
 1891-1904); the Mahlstick Club (1899-1903); the Graphics Arts Club (1904 - Pres.
 1909-1911); the Arts and Letters Club, Toronto (1908); the Ontario Society of Artists (1909 - Pres.
 1919-1923); the Royal Canadian Academy (A.R.C.A.
 1909 - R.C.A.
 1921).
-He was the oldest faculty member at the Ontario College of Art when he died suddenly of a heart attack while addressing the students of the Ontario College of Art at the Arts and Letters Club, Toronto.
+He was the oldest faculty member at the Ontario College of Art when he died suddenly of a heart attack while addressing the students of the College at the Arts and Letters Club, Toronto.
 His watercolour paintings (more than 30 in number) were purchased by the Art Gallery of Toronto from his estate by subscription.
 He is also represented in the collection of the National Gallery of Canada.
 His library was gifted to the Ontario College of Art.
 Among his books was The Art of Gerald Moira, one of his teachers in England, by Harold Watkins.

 A stone plaque to his memory is today located in the Guild Park in Scarborough, Ontario.
 A historical plaque was also placed in MacLeod Park, Cannington, 1967, in memory of Holmes.